Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Introduction

-Of the few that look at individual trajectories over time, Cheng et al\cite{cheng2015antisocial} analyze users who will go on to be banned from a community.
+Few works follow individual user trajectories over time, as this work does.
+Of those that do, Cheng et al\cite{cheng2015antisocial} analyze users who will go on to be banned from a community.
 Similar to this work, they find that \enquote{future banned users} are different from \enquote{never-banned users} from their very first post, and that these users' behavior changes over time according to their main metrics: post deletion rate and text quality.
-They also measure slopes in users' post deletion rates over time, though focus on whether the slopes change between the first and second half of a user's lifetime.
+They also measure slopes in users' post deletion rates over time, though they focus on whether the slopes change between the first and second half of a user's lifetime.
+Mekacher et al\cite{mekacher2023systemic} track user toxicity over the first 150 days of users' lifetimes on Gettr, a Twitter alternative popular with the far right, and find that lifetime toxicity is flat; however, age in days is a different measure of lifetime than the number-of-posts measure we use.
 Almerekhi et al\cite{almerekhi2022investigating} follow user change at a more local level, using a binary definition of \enquote{toxicity} and counting events where a user made a \enquote{toxic} comment after a \enquote{non-toxic} comment or vice versa.
 Waller and Anderson\cite{waller2021quantifying} also find a temporal shift in other characteristics at a similar time to the shift found in this work.
 They found a sharp change in user polarization, measured by the partisanship of communities that users commented in.
 However, this polarization event wasn't relative to user lifetimes; existing users all polarized at approximately the same time, though most of the polarization was driven by new users.

+The present work is interested in whether patterns of toxicity change over time, not just globally across a platform, but within individual users.
+We analyze trajectories across four dimensions: activity level (total lifetime number of comments), two different metrics of antisocial behavior (Perspective API toxicity score and \enquote{downvote score}, discussed below), two different social media sites (Reddit and Wikipedia), and two types of histories (people/users and information/URLs).

+In nearly all cases, we observe a striking reversal: users do change over their lifetimes, but the direction of that change hasn't been stable over time.
+Before the mid-2010s, the longer a user spent on a social media site, the less toxic they became.
+After the mid-2010s, the longer they spent on the site, the more toxic they became.